MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 title: Add telemetry to your bot in Azure Bot Service
 description: Learn how to view information on bot availability, performance, usage, and behavior.
 See how to turn on telemetry tracking for Application Insights.
 keywords: telemetry, appinsights, monitor bot
-author: erhopf
+author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: how-to
 ms.service: bot-service
-ms.date: 09/14/2021
+ms.date: 11/01/2021
 monikerRange: 'azure-bot-service-4.0'
 ---